alwaysdata/documentation/security/drp.en.md

 ### How is network access guaranteed?

-Each server has two network connections in fallback.
-If the primary link fails, the secondary link is activated to keep the connection active.
+Each server has two network connections.
+If the primary link fails, the secondary link is automatically activated to keep the connection active.

-We operate the network ourselves in the datacenters.
+We operate our own network ourselves in the datacenters.

 ### How is Internet access guaranteed?

 Our Internet access is guaranteed by four independent service providers.

+We are also members of RIPE, have our own [AS number (AS60362)](https://bgpview.io/asn/60362), and our own IP ranges.

 ## Hardware infrastructure

 ### How are the server racks distributed?

-Our production servers are spread across several datacenters, storage racks, and datahalls.
+Our production servers are spread across several datacenters, racks, and datahalls.

 ### What happens in the event of a power outage?

-Each server has two power supplies, allowing it to remain powered in the event of a hardware failure.
+Each server has two autonomous power supplies on different lines (2N), allowing it to remain powered in the event of a hardware failure.

-Our datacenters are also powered by backup generators capable of providing several hours of power to the infrastructure in the event of a global failure.
+Our datacenters are also powered by backup generators capable of providing several days of power to the infrastructure in the event of a global failure.

 ### How is service restored in the event of hardware damage?